Operation Motorman: Casualties

 In Belfast, some arrests were made but no armed resistance was met.

 Aftermath

 A few hours after the conclusion of Operation Motorman, the IRA bombed Claudy.
 Nine civilians were killed when three car bombs exploded on the Main Street of Claudy village, County Londonderry.
 Five of the victims were Catholic and four were Protestant.

-The Republic of Ireland continued to offer a safe haven for IRA members, who used the country to undertake legal and illegal venues for raising funds, to train new recruits and to flee across the border, where British security forces could not follow.
+In the following years, the territory of the Republic of Ireland continued to offer a safe haven for IRA members, who used the country to undertake legal and illegal venues for raising funds, to train new recruits and to flee across the border, where British security forces could not follow.